bmlt-enabled/yap/README.md

 6. You will need to set up a Twilio account, and do the following:
 * Purchase a phone number (typically you would buy one for your locale, tollfree is pretty much unnecessary these days).
 * Configure that number to point to a Webook.
 It would be something like https://example.com/index.php.
-* Ensure that you are using HTTP GET and not HTTP POST.

 7. You can test whether or not you are properly configured by going to https://example.com/upgrade-advisor.php.